Board of Governors

 Dr Linda Summerton MA (Cantab), PhD studied at King’s College, Cambridge and then pursued postdoctoral research at the University of California, San Francisco.
 She has worked in a variety of scientific and management roles in the Pharmaceutical Industry in the UK and abroad, and then became a Partner in a small private equity firm investing in Biotechnology and Healthcare, where she sat on the Boards of investee companies.
 More recently she became CEO of Dialog Devices Ltd on a part-time basis and also is a Senior Partner at TranScrip Partners, a specialist provider to Pharmaceutical and Biotechnology Companies.
 She lives in Harpenden with her husband John and two daughters.

-Dr Shori Thakur PhD studied Pharmacology between 1996 and 2000 and subsequently went on to complete a PhD in Molecular Pharmacology at the University of Hertfordshire.
+Dr Shori Thakur studied Pharmacology between 1996 and 2000 and subsequently went on to complete a PhD in Molecular Pharmacology at the University of Hertfordshire.
 This was followed by a 3 year GlaxoSmithKline-funded postdoctoral fellowship before taking up a position as a Senior Lecturer in Pharmacology in 2007.
 She has continued her research career, successfully supervising PhD and Masters Students and currently leads a team of 12 researchers studying for PhDs or Masters Degrees.
-She is currently a Principal Lecturer in Pharmacology and is also the Research Tutor and Research Admissions Tutor for the Department of Pharmacy, Pharmacology and Postgraduate Medicine.
+She is currently a Principal Lecturer in Pharmacology and the Deputy Associate Director of the Doctoral College for the Schools of Life and Medical Sciences and Health and Social Work.
 Dr Thakur has recently been appointed as only one of six Ambassadors of the British Pharmacological Society in a pilot scheme that has been launched to promote pharmacology nationally and internationally.

 Who owns the School?